 "Gloria" was released on the 31st of January, 1966 and immediately began to get air-play on local Chicago radio stations.
 Reaction was swift and the record sold over 100,000 copies in ten days.
 By the middle of April, the song had entered the Billboard Hot 100 where it climbed to #10 a few weeks later.
 The Shadows of Knight were a hot commodity and quickly joined Dick Clark's Caravan of Stars, touring the United States with The Outsiders, Question Mark And The Mysterians and The Seeds.

 For a follow-up to "Gloria", the band chose a Bo Diddley song called "Oh, Yeah", which also cracked the U.S. Top 40, peaking at #39 in the Summer of 1966, selling half a million copies.
-Dunwich also released two albums over a six month period.
+Dunwich also released two albums over a six month period, "Gloria" and "Back Door Men".
 In November of that year, Dave 'The Hawk' Wolinski, a former keyboard session man with the band, took over for Warren Rogers who had been drafted.

 For more, be sure to read Gary James' Interview With Jimy Sohns